zzzczzzz/cp3407-project-v2025/iteration_1.md

 * 4 weeks left, 8 days of estimated amount of work
 * 3 weeks left, 7 days of estimated amount of work
 * 1 weeks left, 4 days of estimated amount of work, 1.5days of worked added newly total 5.5 days left
-* 0 weeks left, xx days
+* 0 weeks left, 2 days of estimated amount of work
 * Actual Velocity: ??